CyberPresident/AWScloud-sec-lab/README.md

 CloudTrail showed me the difference between **event history** and a **trail**.
 Event history gave short-term visibility into recent management activity, while the trail created ongoing log delivery to S3 for longer-term evidence collection.

 ### GuardDuty
-GuardDuty taught me how AWS moves from raw activity to factual findings.
-The main lesson was that a finding is not automatically proof of compromise.
+GuardDuty taught me how AWS moves from raw activity to interpreted findings.
+The main lesson was that a simple finding is not automatically proof of compromise.
 Severity matters, but resource context, signal correlation, identity details, and event patterns matter more.

 ### S3 Block Public Access
 This phase made the clearest prevention point in the lab: a bucket policy existing does not mean a bucket is public.
 AWS allowed the CloudTrail service-specific bucket policy because it was non-public, but blocked my attempt to save a public-read style policy.